Managing Disordered Eating Patterns During the Holidays

 The holidays can bring up triggers and memories that’ll exacerbate negative emotions and behaviors for clients.
 One effective exercise clinicians and clients can do together is to create a list of possible triggers that are likely to impact the client’s thoughts and feelings around food and the body.

 Then, clinicians and clients should create another list of coping skills to address each trigger.
-That list can include things like breathing exercises, meditating, journaling, and self-care activities.
+That list can include things like breathing exercises, meditating, journaling, and self-care worksheets and activities.
 Each one should be targeted to a specific level of the triggers.

 When clinicians invite their clients to collaborate on their plan, it can help clients feel more in control.
 Knowing what to do if a trigger comes up makes them feel more prepared and confident that they can respond in ways they can be proud of.